matefon/PicoS2/README.md

 ## To build, you need Pico SDK in your path, arm compilers (see CMakeLists.txt) and copy pico_sdk_import.cmake in the folder, next to ps2_macro_keyboard.cpp!

 ### Notes
+On Windows, the USB descriptors fail.
+The hid_composite example works, and I use the same configuration files for this project, and it fails for some reason.
-The USB functionality works.
+The USB functionality works (on Linux).
 Note: when multiple keys are pressed on the PS/2 keyboard, the display and the terminal is working correctly, but only 1 USB signal is sent.
 This is not affecting macro functionality, only means that only 1 macro can be sent at a time.

 ## Building
 ### Wiring.